George Wigan

-George Wigan (c1692 – 11 November 1776) was a tutor at Christ Church, Oxford then rector of St Mary’s, Oldswinford in Worcestershire.
+George Wigan (c1692 – 11 November 1776) was a tutor at Christ Church, Oxford then rector of St Mary's, Oldswinford in Worcestershire.

-George Wigan was born at Kensington, oldest son of William Wigan and Mary (nee Sonds) to survive to adulthood and brother of John Wigan.
+George Wigan was born at Kensington, oldest son of William Wigan and Mary (née Sonds) to survive to adulthood and brother of John Wigan.
 He was educated at Westminster School and Christ Church, Oxford, matriculating on 9 June 1711 at the age of 18.
 He was awarded his BA, 1715; MA, 1718; DD (by diploma) 19 June 1749.
 Wigan was ordained deacon by George Hooper, Bishop of Bath and Wells (20 December 1719).

 Career

 Wigan remained at Christ Church as a tutor.
 One of his students was John Wesley who wrote to his mother on 23 September 1723 reporting that “Mr Wigan had resigned his pupils and was retired into the country to one of his livings.”
 Wesley goes on to note that “The small-pox and fever are now very common in Oxford; of the latter a very ingenious young gentleman of our College died yesterday, being the fifth day from the beginning of his illness.
 There is not any other in the College sick at present, and it is hoped that the approach of winter will stop the spreading of the distemper.”.